wvanbreukelen/ZermeloRoosterPHP/README.md

 ```php
 $zermelo->grabAccessToken('user', 'code');
 ```
-The authentation token is automatically saved to a cache file (cache.json).
+The authentation token will be automatically saved to a cache file (cache.json).

 #### Get a student grid for the current week